 7. Skipping SOC 2 and Data Governance Checks on AI Vendors

 The fix.
 Require SOC 2 Type 2 certification from any AI recruiting vendor before procurement, full stop.
 Ask for the most recent audit report, the list of subprocessors, and the breach notification SLA.
-Review the data retention policy, especially what happens to candidate data if you cancel.
+Review the data retention policy, especially what happens to applicant data if you cancel.
 Pin is SOC 2 Type 2 certified, with a public trust center; any serious recruiting platform should be able to say the same.

 8. Chasing AI Adoption Metrics Instead of Outcome Metrics